Lyme Disease 101: Transmission, Symptoms and Treatment

 Is Lyme Disease Contagious?

 “There isn’t any evidence to support that Lyme disease is contagious.
-For example, it can’t be passed by touching, kissing or having sex with another infected person,” Miller says.
+For example, it can’t be passed by touching, kissing or having sex with another infected person,” Ree says.

 What Happens if You Go Untreated for Lyme Disease?